 Spring has sprung here in Virginia.
-It’s the perfect time of the year for cleaning, purging, and renewal.
+It’s the perfect time of the year for cleaning, purging and renewal.
 During your spring cleaning ritual, don’t neglect your HVAC system.
-Spring comes with dramatic weather changes, keeping your HVAC systems on their toes.
-From a warm, sunny day to a suddenly frigid, rainy night, unpredictability outside makes it even more important to have comfort inside.
+Spring comes with dramatic weather changes, keeping your HVAC systems on its toes.
+From a warm, sunny day to a suddenly frigid, rainy night, unpredictability outside make it even more important to have comfort inside.

 Here are a few simple, easy things you can do to prepare your air conditioner for changing seasons:

 The best thing you can do to avoid pricey repairs in the future is to schedule an annual AC system tune-up.
 Here at Walker Heating & Air Conditioning in Woodbridge, VA, we’re offering a $49 AC tune-up for a limited time.
 Avoid possible break downs and costly repairs by having your system checked by a trained HVAC technician.
 During a tune-up, we check air filters, calibrate the thermostat, inspect electrical connections, check refrigerant levels and more.
 We identify any minor issues and address them early on, before they lead to breakdowns in the middle of the summer heat!
 For a reasonable price you can ensure your air conditioning system is running properly.
 Call us today to schedule your $49 AC tune-up while this special offer lasts.
 Visit our coupons page for this limited time offer.

 2. Time to change the air filters